PCJones/radarr-sonarr-german-dual-language/README.md

 6. [Contact & Support](#contact-&-support)

 ## Contributing
-If you have questions, problems or improvements don't hesitate to create an Issue or Pull Request!
+If you have questions, problems or improvements don't hesitate to create an issue or pull request!

 ## Important Note
 This setup requires Sonarr v4 Beta.
 Sonarr v3 will not work for this setup.
 However, Sonarr v4 Beta is quite stable and should not present issues.